forcedotcom/sfdx-scanner/messages/run-dfa.md

 Method-level target %s must be a real file

-# validations.projectdirIsRequired

---projectdir is required for this command.

 # examples

 The paths specified for --projectdir must contain all files specified through --target cumulatively.